China police: Bomb behind kindergarten blast; suspect dead

-BEIJING (AP) — A 22-year-old man made the bomb that exploded at the front gate of a kindergarten in eastern China, killing eight people, including himself, investigators said Friday.
+BEIJING (AP) — A 22-year-old man made the bomb that exploded at the front gate of a kindergarten in eastern China, killing eight people, including himself, investigators said Friday, apparently closing the case on one of the worst school attacks in the country in recent years.

 Police said the suspect was identified primarily using security camera footage and DNA collected at the scene of the blast, which struck Thursday as relatives were waiting to pick up students at the end of the school day.
 Only the suspect’s surname, Xu, was released and no motive was provided.

-Investigators say they found materials for making a homemade bomb at Xu’s nearby residence.
+Investigators found bomb-making materials at Xu’s nearby residence in the city of Xuzhou in Jiangsu province.
 Emblazoned on its walls were the Chinese characters for death, disaster and other related dark themes.

-Xu had left school because of a nervous system disorder, whose symptoms can include depression, anxiety, dizziness, vision problems and problems with basic bodily functions, the police said at a news conference in the city of Xuzhou in Jiangsu province.
+Xu had left school because of a nervous system disorder, whose symptoms can include depression, anxiety, dizziness, vision problems and problems with basic bodily functions, the police said at a news conference.
+He had since moved to a rented accommodation in the neighborhood and was working as a casual laborer, the city’s deputy police chief, Pei Jun, told reporters.

 Most Read Stories